conduktor/conduktor-docs/docs/gateway/configuration/configuration.md

 # Configuring your deployment

 Some Conduktor Gateway configurations are deployment specific, please consider these when determining the optimum configuration for your deployment.

-## Internal Load Balancing

-Conduktor Gateway should be deployed as a resilient, distributed service.
-For production deployments we recommend an external TCP load balancer (such as [HA-proxy](https://www.haproxy.org/)).
-In non-production deployments an inbuilt load balancer is available for ease of use which can balance client connections across running instances.
-This behaviour is configured with [load balancing configurations](./env-variables.md#load-Balancing-configurations).
-This should always be disabled for porduction deployments.

-## Auto Topic Creation
+# Auto Topic Creation

 :::caution

 Conduktor Gateway does not apply the upstream Kafka's `auto.create.topics.enable` configuration.

 All topics used by Conduktor Gateway must be explicitly created before usage.

 :::